Frequently Asked Questions

 A. This rarely happens, but if we find your needs are outside of our scope of expertise, or we feel a different expert will be better placed to help you, then we will happily use our extensive range of professional connections to help recommend the right specialist for you.

 A. Redwood Financial Family Wealth & Estate Planners Ltd is Directly Authorised with the Financial Conduct Authority.
 This is reserved for only the most professional and experienced Financial Advisor firms, who feel confident in their ability to govern their internal compliance procedures directly with the Financial Conduct Authority.
 We are restricted Financial Advisors as we limit our advice to specific investment and pension products.
 We do not advise on VCT’s, Cash ISA’s, Structured Products & QROPS.

 A. All of our highly skilled Financial Advisors have a great deal of experience in Financial Planning and Estate Planning and are Certified Financial Advisors (Dip FA) who are authorised and regulated by the Financial Conduct Authority.
+Jasmine was awarded the British Young Practitioner of the Year in 2018.
+She is a qualified Chartered Financial Planner and a full Society of Will Writers member.
 We also have specialist qualifications in Equity Release (CeRER) and Long Term Care Fee Planning (CeLTCI).
 Although there are no formal qualifications needed to advise clients on their Wills & Estate Planning, all of our Estate Planners are members of the Society of Will Writers, a self-regulatory organisation whose primary objectives are to uphold the advancement, education and ethical standards within the Will Writing & Estate Planning vocation.